 The project started as a presidential campaign promise by Nayib Bukele.
 The president’s plan was to develop the Salvadoran coastal area to promote the impressive beaches and attract tourists to all aspects of Salvadoran tourism.

-2020 ISA World Surfing Games, which were the last qualifier for the Tokyo Olympics.
-El Salvador beat four other nations looking to host these surfing games, Costa Rica, Spain, New Zealand, and Japan.
+The Surf City project began in 2019 and was successful from the start.
+In 2020, El Salvador was selected to host the ISA World Surfing Games, the last qualifier for the Tokyo Olympics.
+El Salvador beat four other nations looking to host these surfing games (Spain, New Zealand, Japan, and Costa Rica.)

 According to government officials, this area has more than 250 businesses in food, accommodation, recreation, information, and transportation.
 All of these businesses will benefit from the new infrastructure.

 We have the first Tourist Zone of National Interest in the Marine Coastal Strip.
 It will allow us to generate a comprehensive intervention of the destination that will multiply its benefits to other tourism segments.”
 Morena Valdez, Ministry of Tourism.